clairey-zx81/json-model/README.md

 }
 ```

-- to _export_ this model as a JSON schema:
+- to _export_ this model as a JSON schema in the YaML format:

   ```sh
   jmc -E -F yaml person.model.json
   ```

-  Output in the YaML format:

   ```yaml
   description: A person with a birth date